History

 Share on Email Share on Facebook Share on Twitter

 The Levi’s® 501® jeans turn 150 years old!
-Conceived as comfortable and resistant in the second half of the 19th century, they went through the 20th century and became one of the favorite garments in the movie and music industries and among young people protesting the war in Vietnam.
-In the 21st century, they are still one of the most iconic garments for every generation.
+Conceived as comfortable and resistant in the second half of the 19th century, they endured into the 20th century and became one of the favorite garments in the movie and music industries and among young people protesting the Vietnam War.
+In the 21st century, they remain among the most beloved garments across generations.

 The origin of the Levi’s® 501® jeans and the patent in 1873

-The Levi’s® 501® jeans were born in the ‘1870s from an idea of the Latvian tailor Jacob William Davis, who was living in Reno, Nevada.
-As stated by Nevada State Museum, when asked to make a pair of work pants for a logger, he had the intuition to strengthen the stitching and the pockets where they were weakest with copper rivets.
-Levi Strauss, a German entrepreneur who had moved to San Francisco, California, was the supplier of the denim Davis used.
+The Levi’s® 501® jeans were born in the 1870s from an idea of the Russian tailor Jacob William Davis, who was living in Reno, Nevada.
+As stated by the Nevada State Museum, when asked to make a pair of work pants for a woodcutter, he had the intuition to strengthen the stitching and the pockets where they were weakest with copper rivets.
+Levi Strauss, a German entrepreneur who had moved to San Francisco, California, was the supplier of the fabrics Davis used.

-The workers who tried their luck in the Western regions of the United States in the second half of the 19th century needed comfortable and strong workwear, and the new pants had such a success Davis had to involve Strauss to produce more and protect his innovation.
-On May 20th, 1873, Davis and Strauss registered their patent, the number 139,121: the future Levi’s® 501® jeans were officially born.
-Initially, they were called XX since they were made with 9 oz blue denim fabric XX.
+The workers who tried their luck in the Western regions of the United States in the second half of the 19th century needed comfortable, durable workwear, and the new pants were so successful that Davis had to involve Strauss to produce more and protect his innovation.
+On May 20th, 1873, Davis and Strauss registered their patent, the number 139,121: the future Levi’s® 501® jeans were officially born

 Panorama of San Francisco from California St. Hill, 1877, Eadweard Muybridge